 Lipid class information is especially useful when combined with measurements of individual components e.g., fatty acids and/or sterols, after their release from lipid extracts.
 The wide variety of lipid structures and functions means they are used broadly in ecological and biogeochemical research assessing ecosystem health and the degree of influence by anthropogenic impacts.
 They have been employed to measure substances of dietary value to marine fauna e.g., aquafeeds and/or prey, and as an indicator of water quality e.g. hydrocarbons.

-Abbreviations: FID flame ionization detection, GC gas chromatography, TLC thin-layer chromatography

 INTRODUCTION:

 The methods described here concern substances which are defined operationally as marine lipids.
 This definition is based on their amenability to liquid-liquid extraction in non-polar organic solvents, and it provides a convenient method for their separation from other substances in an aquatic matrix.
 Their hydrophobic nature facilitates their isolation from seawater or biological specimens, as well as their enrichment, and the removal of salts and proteins.